Finally, a guide for upper elementary teachers that will show you how to teach research reports in a step-by-step format!

 Step 1: Help Students to Choose a Topic and Cite Sources for Research Reports

-Students definitely get excited when they find out they may choose their own research topic.
+Students definitely get excited when they find out they are allowed to choose their own research topic.
 Providing choice leads to higher engagement and interest.

 It’s best practice to provide a list of possible research topics to students, but also allow them to choose a different topic.